I assumed he meant in size… He didn’t… He was a ninja character assassin…

 - They’re hard; FFS… What’s wrong with a bit of padding?

-- There’s nowhere to charge your phone
+- There’s nowhere to plug your phone in

 - They’re slippery; WTF… I’m expected to stay on a moving bag of muscles over rough terrain sat on something that my arse slides around on.
 One fart bubble and I’ll end up having to walk back.